MDWD Strangle Strategy

 MDWD (MediWound Ltd.), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.

-MediWound Ltd., a biopharmaceutical company, develops, manufactures, and commercializes novel and bio-therapeutic solutions for tissue repair and regeneration.
-It markets NexoBrid, a biopharmaceutical product for the removal of eschar, a dead or damaged tissue in adults with deep partial- and full-thickness thermal burns to burn centers and hospitals burn units.
-The company also develops EscharEx, which has completed Phase II clinical trials for the debridement of chronic and other hard-to-heal wounds; MW005, which is in phase I/II for the treatment of low-risk basal cell carcinoma.
-MediWound Ltd. was founded in 2000 and is headquartered in Yavne, Israel.
+MediWound Ltd., a biopharmaceutical company, develops, manufactures, and commercializes novel, bio-therapeutic, and non-surgical solutions for tissue repair and regeneration in the United States, Germany, Italy, Spain, and internationally.
+The company markets NexoBrid, a biopharmaceutical product for the removal of eschar in patients with deep partial- and full-thickness thermal burns to burn centers and hospitals burn units.
+It also develops EscharEx, a bromelain-based, bioactive enzymatic therapy for the treatment of chronic wounds and other hard-to-heal wounds; and MW005, a topically applied biological product candidate to treat non-melanoma skin cancers.
+MediWound Ltd. was incorporated in 2000 and is headquartered in Yavne, Israel.

 What is a strangle on MDWD?